Legal · Game Rules

 EKKO is a weekly savings game.
 You set a savings target based on your income.
 Each week you must grow your Arena balance past a new High-Water Mark (HWM).
 Miss the mark with no lifelines remaining and you are eliminated.

-EKKO Gold players contribute to a weekly prize pool.
+The Gold tier prize pool is funded by EKKO from its own subscription revenue.
 The last player (or players, in team mode) to survive wins the accumulated pot.

 Your weekly target

-Your base weekly savings target is 5% of your Usable Money Income (UMI).
-UMI is calculated from your connected Akahu accounts as:
+Your base weekly savings target is 5% of your Uncommitted Monthly Income (UMI).
+EKKO works UMI out from your connected Akahu accounts as:

 Each week, your target increases by a 2% compound multiplier.
 Week 1 starts at your base.
 By week 10, the multiplier is approximately 1.19×.
 This reflects the savings habit getting easier as your discipline builds.